-The Chairman monitors the composition of the Board and considers its diversity, balance of skills, experience, independence and knowledge and ensures that it remains appropriate.
+The Chairman monitors the composition of the Board and considers its diversity, balance of skills, experience, independence, and knowledge and ensures that it remains appropriate.
 Additionally, board members complete a confidential Board Performance Review overseen by the Chairman on an annual basis.
-The overall findings are discussed at the Q1 board meetings.